DopTrack/estimate/README.md

 jupyter lab
 ```

-Data and metadata can be found in the tar files and is extracted during the execution of the scripts.
+Data and metadata can be found in the tar files and are extracted during the execution of the scripts.